 Why Oklahoma Has the Most Expensive Home Insurance in America

 Oklahoma consistently ranks as the most expensive state for home insurance in the nation.
-While the national average hovers around $2,801 per year for $300,000 in dwelling coverage, Oklahoma homeowners pay an average of $4,695 annually — with many in cities like Oklahoma City paying closer to $5,554.
-That's nearly double the U.S. average, and for many households, it represents a serious financial burden.
+While the national average sits around $2,395 per year for $300,000 in dwelling coverage, Oklahoma homeowners pay an average of $5,298 annually according to LendingTree's 2026 State of Home Insurance report.
+NerdWallet's higher-coverage analysis pushes the figure to $7,255 for a $400,000 dwelling policy, and MoneyGeek's data puts it as high as $7,683.
+That is roughly 121% above the U.S. average, and for many households, it represents a serious financial burden.

 The core reason is geography.
 Oklahoma sits squarely in Tornado Alley, the corridor of the central United States that produces more violent tornadoes than anywhere else on earth.
 But tornadoes are just the beginning.
-Oklahoma is battered year-round by severe convective storms, damaging hail, straight-line winds, and flash flooding — all of which generate enormous insurance claims.
-Rising rebuilding costs due to inflation in lumber, roofing materials, and labor only add more pressure to premiums.
+Oklahoma is battered year-round by severe convective storms, damaging hail, straight-line winds, and even wildfires in the eastern counties, all of which generate enormous insurance claims.
+Rising rebuilding costs (lumber, roofing materials, and labor) have added even more pressure to premiums.

-It's worth understanding that insurers don't raise rates arbitrarily.
+Insurers do not raise rates arbitrarily.
 They raise them because Oklahoma produces more claims, more often, for more money than virtually any other state.
-Until the weather changes — and climate trends suggest it won't — Oklahoma will remain one of the hardest and most expensive states in the country to insure a home.
-For a broader look at how Oklahoma stacks up nationally, check out average home insurance rates by state.
+In 2025 alone, Oklahoma recorded 105 confirmed tornadoes, the 7th-most on record for the state and nearly double its long-term annual average of 59.
+For a broader look at how Oklahoma stacks up nationally, check out our average home insurance rates by state guide.

 Oklahoma's Weather: The Real Driver Behind Your Premium